Pat Freiermuth Player Prop Bets for NFL Week 18 | Pittsburgh vs. Baltimore 1/9/2022

 Matchup vs. Baltimore

-- Freiermuth had 26 receiving yards in one career matchup against the Ravens, 11.5 fewer than his receiving yards prop bet over/under for Sunday's game (37.5).
+- Freiermuth's 26 receiving yards in his one matchup against the Ravens are 12.5 fewer than his over/under for Sunday's game.

 - Freiermuth did not have a touchdown catch in that contest against the Ravens.

-- The 296.4 yards per game the Ravens are conceding through the air makes them the NFL's worst pass defense.
+- The 296.4 yards per game the Ravens are allowing through the air makes them the NFL's worst pass defense.

-- With 30 passing TDs conceded this season, the Ravens defense is ranked 30th in the NFL.
+- At 1.9 passing TDs conceded per game, the Ravens defense is ranked 30th in the NFL.

 Recent Performances